ePortfolios/WDV229-2406-Portfolio-Project-JeremichShane-FS/README.md

 ## 📢 &nbsp; Milestone Check-Ins

 Each week I will summarize my milestone activity and progress by writing a stand-up.
 A stand-up is meant to be a succinct update on how things are going.
-Use the prompts below as a guide on what to write about.
-For each Milestone #2-4, you should use all 4 icons.

 ⚙️ Overview - What I worked on this past week
 <br>